Hagtronics/Hagtronics/README.md

 - 👋 Hi, I’m @Hagtronics
 - 👀 I’m interested in ...
 Data Acquisition Hardware & Software Engineering
 - 🌱 I’m currently learning ...
 Everything!
 - 📫 How to reach me ...
-Raise and issue!
+Raise an issue!

 <!---
 Hagtronics/Hagtronics is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.